cybaxx/k3s-ircd-tor/README.md

 # ks3-ircd-tor
-Runs a k3s cluster with nodes for ircd serving the connection over tor onoin service
+Runs a k3s cluster with nodes for unrealircd serving the connection over tor onoin service